 Small: Dime to Nickel size Large: Quarter to Half Dollar size: Jumbo: Silver Dollar and up

-Blue Mystery snails tend to get more yellow on the shell as they age.
+Blue Mystery Snails tend to get more yellow on the shell as they age.
 The blue tint comes from the dark foot showing through a clear shell.
 As the shell ages, it thickens, and becomes more opaque.
 Still - pretty but different as they age.

 Snails are very hardy and can handle cold quite well, but they will die if the temperatures get much below 20 F. They will also not travel well if the box gets much above 90 F for too many hours.